rust-lang/rfcs/text/0000-target-tier-policy.md

   teams why the specific difference in baseline expectations provides sufficient value to justify a separate target.
-  - Note that in some cases, based on the usage of existing targets within the Rust community, Rust developers or a target development team may wish to modify the baseline expectations of a target, or split an existing target into multiple targets with different baseline expectations.
+  - Note that in some cases, based on the usage of existing targets within the Rust community, Rust developers or a target's maintainers may wish to modify the baseline expectations of a target, or split an existing target into multiple targets with different baseline expectations.
 A proposal to do so will be treated similarly to the analogous promotion, demotion, or